About The People Project

 A Dublin Firefighter who spent the 50’s, 60’s and 70’s filming Dublin life.
 He captured the old and new of the time and has left us with an engaging insight into Dublin’s past through his wonderful cinematic work.
 Some of his film material is accompanied by his own unique voice over with his son playing the piano.
 From his passion of filming Dublin, Mr Leslie Crowe created ‘Lorcan Film Unit’ which consisted of his family playing a creative role in the filming process.
 His creative films represents an integral part of our local, social, and urban history and provides us with a portal into the past.
 A man with a vision, determination and a natural skill for film production.

-As of 2015, Jer O’Leary appeared in three films that were nominated for the Best Picture Oscar: My Left Foot (1989), In the Name of the Father (1993) and Braveheart (1995), with the latter being a winner in the category.
+As of 2015, Jer O’Leary appeared in three films that were nominated for the Best Picture in the ‘Academy Awards – Oscars: My Left Foot (1989), In the Name of the Father (1993) and Braveheart (1995), with the latter being a winner in the category.
 With 42 film credits to his name, he is best known for roles in Michael Collins (1996) This Must Be the Place (2011), and The Field (1990).
 He famously beat U2’s Bono in a singing contest at a Halloween Party in 1995 for the cast and crew of ‘Some Mother Son’ in the Ormond Multimedia Centre.

 “The Red Cow Three” – Holohan, Rodgers & Hughes (Drumcondra)